 - one – Here is what you need to make these fall table chargers.
 The Iron Orchid Designs Fleur-de-lis decor moulds.
 Two blocks of air dry clay, Titebond Quick and Thick glue, four chargers (I used these), cream acrylic paint, copper metallic acrylic paint, paint brush, clear Polycrylic sealer, IOD silicone blade.

 - two – This is the IOD Fleur-de-lis mould I used.
 I used the three leaf patterns.

-- four – Using the IOD blade, flatten and scrape the clay until it is flat (as seen in two molds at top).
+- four – Using the IOD blade, flatten and scrape the clay until it is flat (as seen in the two molds at the top).

 - five – Remove the clay and lay out your design on the charger.
 I did a few designs before I found one that worked out evenly on the charger.
 Feel free to copy mine as it is a repetitive design and it fits on the charger perfectly.

 - six – While the clay is still wet, glue it (with the Titebond) to the outside rim of the charger.

 - seven – Glue all of the moulds on the charger.
 Let dry overnight.

 - eight – When completely dry, paint the charger with cream acrylic paint.